When does your waterlily need dividing?

 - Repot new baskets and put more than one in the pond while they mature.

-- Reduce the number of new baskets once you have enough cover.
+- You can reduce the number of new baskets gradually once you have enough cover.

-- Only work on one waterlily in a year if you have more than one that needs work.
+- Only work on one waterlily in a year if you have more than one that needs splitting.

 - If you make too dramatic a change you will get green algae.

-Miniature and dwarf waterlilies will not need dividing or pruning like the larger pond waterlilies.
+Miniature and dwarf waterlilies in 11cm square baskets will not need dividing or pruning like the larger pond waterlilies.

 But these smaller waterlilies will benefit from a Feed balls for Aquatic plants now so that they get the nutrient to flower well this Summer.